List of Anglo-Saxon deities

-Anglo-Saxon deities are in general poorly attested, and much is inferred about the religion of the Anglo-Saxons from other Germanic peoples.
+Anglo-Saxon deities are in general poorly attested, and much is inferred about the religion of the Anglo-Saxons from what is known of other Germanic peoples' religions.
 The written record from the period between the Anglo-Saxon invasion of the British Isles to the Christianisation of the Anglo-Saxons is very sparse, and most of what is known comes from later Christian writers such as Bede, whose descriptions can be compared to other Germanic mythologies as well as the extant archaeological evidence.
-The list below is incomplete but includes brief discussion of the attestation of the deities in question, and should be considered critically.
+The list below is incomplete, but includes brief discussion of the attestation of the deities in question, and should be considered critically.